Posts

 "A Sunday Kind of Love".

-OK, girls and boys, back to the 40s: This Bell/Leonard/Rhodes/Prima 1946 jazz and pop standard was 1st recorded on the same year by Claude Thornhill and His Orchestra.
+OK, girls and boys, back to the 40s: This romantic Bell/Leonard/Rhodes/Prima 1946 jazz and pop ballad was first recorded that same year by Claude Thornhill and His Orchestra.
 Masterfully covered by, among many others, Ella Fitzgerald, The Del Vikings, Etta James (we saw her doing it live in Houston years ago) and Lenny Welch.
+A longing for a deep, lasting and meaningful love (hint, hint!).
 My favorite happens to be Kenny Rankin's '75 rendition - a masterpiece!
 Featured on the "Jersey Boys" soundtracks, both stage and screen.
 Song?
 Answer: "A Sunday Kind Of Love".
-One of the best concerts ever - Dr. Canaan Harris, a dear friend from residency, took us to see Etta James while visiting in Houston at a small venue - blew me away!!! https://www.youtube.com/watch?v=Wfh4UM-zJak https://www.youtube.com/watch?v=sfPOD2zrQSI
+One of the best concerts ever - Dr. Canaan Harris, a dear friend from residency, took us to see Etta James while visiting in Houston at a small venue - blew us away!!! https://www.youtube.com/watch?v=Wfh4UM-zJak https://www.youtube.com/watch?v=sfPOD2zrQSI

 "All I Know" by Art Garfunkel.

-OK, boys and girls, back to the 70s: This beautiful Jimmy Webb composition was Art Garfunkel's first hit single (#9) from his first solo post-Simon and Garfunkel album.
+OK, boys and girls, back to the 70s: This beautiful and lofty Jimmy Webb ballad was Art Garfunkel's first hit single (#9) from his debut solo post-Simon and Garfunkel album.
+The inherent vulnerability of a romantic relationship.
 Released in September 1973, it went Certified Gold within a month.
 This was the first of many Jimmy Webb covers that Art released during the ensuing two decades.
 Song?
 Album?
 Answer: "All I Know" from "Angel Clare" by Art Garfunkel.
 Another Jimmy Webb masterpiece.
 Art, of course, sings it like an angel. https://www.youtube.com/watch?v=IaBjY-zm0sI

 "Baker Street" by Gerry Rafferty.